 Wie lange bleibt Nikotin im Körper? | Snushus klärt auf

-We explain how nicotine behaves in the body and whether it makes a difference whether you smoke, vape or sniff.
+We explain how nicotine behaves in the body and whether there is a difference between smoking, vaping, or snusing.

 How long does nicotine stay in the body?

-On average, it takes the body up to eight hours after smoking to break down nicotine.
-In regular smokers, cotinine can also be detected ten to thirty days after the smoking cessation .
+The body takes an average of up to eight hours to break down nicotine after smoking a cigarette.
+In regular smokers, cotinine can still be detected ten to thirty days after quitting smoking.

-A study published in the American Journal of Public Health found that cotinine concentrations in occasional smokers returned to normal levels comparable to non-smokers after about four days.
-According to the study, the cotinine concentration went down from 294 ng/ml to 10 ng/ml on the fourth day in all participants.
+A study published in the American Journal of Public Health found that the cotinine concentration in occasional smokers returned to a normal level comparable to non-smokers after about four days.
+According to the study, the cotinine concentration decreased from 294 ng/ml to 10 ng/ml on the fourth day for all participants.

 How long is nicotine detectable in the blood?

 As mentioned earlier, the blood test is the most reliable test to detect nicotine in the body.
-Here, too, the average was about ten days.
+The average duration was also around ten days.

-In order for the body to break down nicotine faster, there are a few ways to speed up the process.
-Of course, you should first quit smoking with and give your body a break.
-Exercising in the fresh air, for example, helps to get nicotine out of the bloodstream faster, as exercise boosts the metabolism.
+To speed up the breakdown of nicotine in the body, there are a few ways to accelerate the process.
+Of course, the first step is to quit smoking and give the body a break.
+Physical activity outdoors, for example, helps to remove nicotine from the bloodstream faster, as exercise boosts metabolism.

-In addition, healthy foods are also suitable for reducing nicotine content.
-A balanced diet helps the body to regenerate itself.
+Healthy foods can also help reduce nicotine levels.
+A balanced diet helps the body regenerate itself.

-A cigarette has an average of 7 to 20 mg/g of nicotine, the exact content depends on the brand.
-However, the body does not absorb the entire nicotine content , but only 1 to 2 mg/g per cigarette.
-The situation is similar with e-cigarettes, which contain an average of about 20 mg/g of nicotine.
-Again, not the entire proportion is included, but only a small percentage.
+On average, a cigarette contains 7 to 20 mg/g of nicotine, with the exact content depending on the brand.
+However, the body does not absorb the entire nicotine content, but only 1 to 2 mg/g per cigarette.
+E-cigarettes have a similar nicotine content, with an average of about 20 mg/g.
+Here too, only a small percentage is absorbed.

-In snus, the nicotine content varies greatly, depending on the brand.
-One of the strongest brands on the snus market is Thunder X WDP with a nicotine content of 45 mg/g.
-On average, most products have about 7 to 10 mg/g of nicotine, such as General Classic with 7.8 mg/g of nicotine.
-There are even snus products that are completely free of nicotine, such as Edel CBD Mint.
+The nicotine content varies greatly in chewing tobacco or tobacco-free nicotine pouches, depending on the brand.
+One of the strongest products on the chew bags market is Siberia Red -80 Degrees WDP Slim with a nicotine content of 45 mg/g.
+On average, most products contain about 10 to 20 mg/g of nicotine, such as XQS Spearmint Strong AW with 16 mg/g of nicotine.
+There are even snus products that are completely nicotine-free, such as edel CBD Mint.

-The body does not absorb all the nicotine, but on average about 30% of the effective nicotine content in tobacco snus and about 50% in all white snus.
+Just like with cigarettes and e-cigarettes, the body does not absorb all the nicotine, but on average about 30% of the effective nicotine content in chewing tobacco and around 50% in all white snus.

 Conclusion

-How long nicotine can be detected in the body depends on the length and amount of smoking.
-In heavy smokers, nicotine can be detected in the blood, saliva or urine for about 10 to 30 days after quitting smoking, while in occasional smokers, the body needs an average of four days to bring concentration to a normal level.
+The duration for which nicotine can be detected in the body depends on the duration and amount of smoking.
+In heavy smokers, nicotine can be detected in the blood, saliva, or urine for about 10 to 30 days after quitting smoking, while occasional smokers take an average of four days for the concentration to return to a normal level.